BorjaZarco/graphql-api/README.md

 - `getOrder`: get an order by its id.
 The provided id must be of an order that belongs to the user that makes the request.

-- `getStatusOrder`: get an order current status.
+- `getOrderStatus`: get an order current status.
 The possible status of an order are the following:

   - `Pending`: The order has been generated but it has neither been confirmed or cancelled.
   - `Confirmed`: The payment has been confirmed and the order has the payment confirmation BLOB stored.